 ACVP Diplomates certified in either veterinary anatomic pathology or veterinary clinical pathology may seek certification in the other discipline.
 Training must consist of at least 12 full-time months, at the equivalent of 40 hours per week, in the discipline sought.
 At least 50% of the training must be completed in person with the sponsor who is board certified in the discipline sought, but the remaining time may be completed remotely.
+Remote training includes synchronous review of any specimen slides or reading list material using a virtual meeting platform including Zoom or Teams as well as training done in a geographically separate location from the mentor.
 Anatomic pathology sponsors must be either ACVP or ECVP Diplomates, and clinical pathology sponsors must be either ACVP or ECVCP Diplomates.
 The 12 months of training may be obtained over a period of one to five years and may be either done pre- or post-certification in the first discipline.
 Training for both disciplines cannot occur simultaneously.
 Specifically, portions of training weeks or months from the primary training program cannot be applied to the secondary discipline; concurrent training in both specialties will not be accepted.